 \\\ Market-based electricity (Scope 2) emissions use fuel mix that is specific to the purchased electricity's supplier and tariff.
 For Anexo, the grid's residual fuel mix was used in the absence of fuel mix, in accordance with the GHG Protocol.
-For SECR, market-based is optional, calculated for 2021 only.
+For SECR, market-based is optional, and has been calculated for 2021 & 2022 only.